-Led by INTAMT e.V the project brings together the experiences and the know-how of the eight partners from the EU.
-We choose 'the positive incentive' way by showing the value of employment of persons with a disability.
-In this strategy, there is no focus on 'the rights', though the chief goal is exactly the same: implementing a more inclusive society.
+Our project brings together the experiences and the know-how of eight partners from the EU.
+We choose ‘the positive incentive‘ way by showing the value of employment of persons with a disability.
+In this strategy, there is no focus on ‘the rights’, though the chief goal is exactly the same: implementing a more inclusive society.
 In fact, using this strategy can be seen as a specific form of advocacy, using proven strategies to change the behavior of, in this case, SMEs to be more open to employing persons with disabilities.
 We collect good practices, exchange them, and disseminate them.

 But before we collect, we define ‘what is good’, and based on that we select good practices and exchange and disseminate these selected good practices.
 It is the issue of:

-- Reaching the SMEs, by using the right channel
+Reaching the SMEs, by using the right channels

-- Involving persons with disabilities in preparation of the right materials about their needs for the successful employment
+Involving persons with disabilities in preparation of the right materials about their needs for successful employment

 Innovative is that we make use of scientifically proven ways of ‘creating awareness and changing behaviour’, making use of the theories of ‘how to create awareness and how to induce change’.